Hylozoic/jest-diff-coverage/README.md

 └── jest-diff-coverage
 ```

-Install its one dependency with `npm install`.
+Install dependencies with  `npm install`.

 Run it from within a project folder: